Disney Cruise Line terminal in Port Canaveral | |

 The line pioneered the rotational dining concept, in which guests would rotate with their wait staff through three different main dining rooms.[11]

-In 1985, Premier Cruise Line became the licensed partner cruise line with Disney.
-This allowed Disney characters on their ships and combined cruise, hotel and theme park packages.
+In 1985, Premier Cruise Line became Disney's licensed partner cruise line.
+This allowed Disney characters on their ships and combined cruise, hotel, and theme park packages.
 In 1993, Premier ended their relationship with Disney and signed a new one with Warner Brothers, utilizing the Looney Tunes characters.
 Premier continued to offer Disney Land and Sea packages while adding Universal Studios as an option.
-Thus Disney approached both Carnival and Royal Caribbean cruise lines to replace Premier as an exclusive sea partner.[12]
+Thus Disney approached both Carnival and Royal Caribbean cruise lines to replace Premier as an exclusive sea partner.[14]

 With the arrival of Disney Dream in 2011, Disney Wonder was relocated to Los Angeles.[28]
 With the arrival of Disney Fantasy in 2012, Disney Magic was relocated to New York City in May 2012 for only the Summer season, before relocating to Galveston, Texas.[29]

-In 2016, the cruise line was looking to buy Egg Island, Eleuthera, Bahamas as another destination for the additional cruise ships.
-However, opposition from nearby island residents and potential damage to the islands' reefs stopped plans from going forward.[35]
+In 2016, the cruise line was looking to buy Egg Island, Eleuthera, the Bahamas, as another destination for the additional cruise ships.
+However, opposition from nearby island residents and potential damage to the islands' reefs stopped plans.[37]

 With the October 6, 2017 cruise of Disney Magic from New York to the Bahamas, the cruise line held its first Marvel Day at Sea.[38]
 In October 2018, the cruise line began showing Disney at Sea with D23, a 30-minute entertainment news show that covers the many Disney subsidiaries with input from D23, starting with the Disney Wonder ship.[39]